AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 **It's important to remember that the `>` redirector will overwrite the file you are pointing to if it already exists.** If we use two of them instead, `>>`, this will *append* to the target file, rather than overwrite it:

 ```
+wc -l directory_contents.txt
 ls >> directory_contents.txt
 head directory_contents.txt
+wc -l directory_contents.txt
 ```

 Okay, so far that isn't all that impressive.
-But this basic, modular structure really is what makes the Unix command-line rock.
+But this basic, modular structure really is what makes the Unix command-line powerful.
 There is one more topic we need to cover before starting to look at some more "real-life" examples, and that is **wild cards**.

 <br>